 Fortunately, creating and using a child theme is simple.
 Following the steps outlined in this article, anyone can create and use a WordPress child theme with ease.

-And if you want to ensure your WordPress site is hosted with a reliable provider, consider using WordPress hosting or managed WordPress hosting from Verpex.
+And if you want to ensure your WordPress site is hosted with a reliable provider, consider using hosting for WordPress or managed hosting servers for WordPress from Verpex.

 We want to hear from you.
 Do you use a child theme for your WordPress website?
 Let us know about your experience in the comments.